-- Jellyfish feed on a large variety of animals and plants like plankton, crustaceans, fish, plants, and even other jellyfish.
+- Jellyfish eat a large variety of animals and plants like plankton, crustaceans, fish, plants, and even other jellyfish.

 While all adult jellyfish have the same symmetrical bell-shaped body, they do exhibit an enormous diversity in size, color, and number and shape of tentacles.
 They can be found in just about every marine environment around the planet; only a few of them are known to inhabit freshwater ecosystems exclusively.

 Don’t be alarmed!
 These freshwater jellyfish are not harmful to humans because of the tiny size of their tentacles.
 If that sounds interesting, it is possible to keep freshwater jellyfish in a home aquarium; however, there have to be some modifications to the aquarium to ensure these animals do not get pulled into or harmed by the filters.
 The water has to be very still.
 To further complicate the situation, other fish should not be added to the home aquarium for fear of jellyfish stinging them.

 The first true jellyfish evolved somewhere around 600 million years ago (the date is inexact because their soft parts do not fossilize well).
 This makes it representative of the earliest forms of multi-organ animal life on the planet.
 Composed of more than 95% water (humans, by comparison, are only 60% water), they have relatively simple bodies with no respiratory or circulatory system and only basic digestive and neurological functions.